jeremytammik/tbc/a/1965_align_connectors.md

 It worked perfectly for me.
 I additionally draw rotation axis and rotation arc to visualize rotation.

-Besides, I was very surprised there are no similar code samples on the Internet.
+Besides, I was surprised there are no similar code samples on the Internet.
-There are many samples, but they are all working on parallel planes.
+There are many samples, but they all work on parallel planes.
 Revit itself already does the action which I am after.
 But apparently, API developers didn't need it.